rootstrap/best_buy_ruby/README.md

 ## Code of Conduct

-Everyone interacting in the RubyGemTemplate project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/gem-base/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Best Buy Ruby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rootstrap/best_buy_ruby/blob/master/CODE_OF_CONDUCT.md).

 ## Credits